Doubly isogenous curves of genus two with a rational action of $D_6$: The 2 -torsion and unramified elementary abelian 2 -covers

 \section{The \texorpdfstring{$2$}{2}-torsion and unramified elementary abelian \texorpdfstring{$2$}{2}-covers}

-One of our goals in this paper is to analyze various unramified covers of the $D_6$ curves $C_{r,c}$ parametrized in Notation~\ref{N:basiccurve}.
-We will mainly focus on unramified double covers of these curves, and these covers are associated to torsion points of order $2$ on the Jacobian; see~\cite[Chapter VI, \S2]{Serre1988}.
-In order for all of the $2$-torsion points on the Jacobian to be rational, every Weierstrass point on the curve must be rational.
-Therefore, in this section we will look at the subfamily of $D_6$ curves $C_{r,c}$ that have all of their Weierstrass points rational, and we will write down explicit models of the Prym varieties of their unramified double covers.
-Our first result, whose proof we leave to the reader, tells us which $r$ lead to curves with rational Weierstrass points.
+In this section we will look at the subfamily of \dsixcurves $C_{r,c}$ that have all of their Weierstrass points rational, and we will write down explicit models of the Prym varieties of their unramified double covers.
+Our first result, whose proof we leave to the reader, tells us which values of $r$ lead to curves with rational Weierstrass points.
+Throughout this section, $K$ will be a field of characteristic neither $2$ nor~$3$.

 \begin{lemma} Suppose the curve $C_{r,c}$ has a rational Weierstrass point, say $P = (u,0)$.
 Then